What Qualifies as Errors in Benefits Administration?

-For example, if your company offers health insurance to employees but due to an administrative error fails to enroll a certain employee, you could be held liable for medical expenses if said employee is ever hospitalized.
+If your company offers health insurance to employees but due to an administrative error fails to enroll a particular employee, you could be held liable for medical expenses if said employee is ever hospitalized.
 We all know how expensive health care is, so it stands to reason that these types of seemingly minor clerical errors can have serious financial consequences for a small business.

 In today’s digital world, employers also have to be cautious about maintaining employee records digitally.
 In the case of data loss or accidental deletion, they could be liable for damages resulting from misplaced employee benefits files.

 Even an employee who is terminated could be affected by errors in benefits processing or administration, and bring suit.

 If you accidentally fail to provide the proper notification of COBRA coverage options to an employee who leaves the company, that is considered an error.